Conclusion-Low-Code-Company/ClientSecurityAddon/README.md

 Download the module and add it to your project.

 ## Configuration

+**1. Constant value**
-Set the constant `MemberNameAllowCommit` to the value that you will use in your project.
+- Set the constant `MemberNameAllowCommit` to the value that you will use in your project.
 The name of the attribute to allow commits e.g. `_isCommitAllowed`.
 Set the value in your project configuration and cloud deployment environment.

-**After Startup**
+**2. After Startup**
-1. Add the microflow `AfterStartUp` of the module `ClientSecurityAddon` to your applications after startup microflow
+- Add the microflow `AfterStartUp` of the module `ClientSecurityAddon` to your applications after startup microflow

-**Domain model - To secure an entity**
+**3. Domain model - To secure an entity**
-1. Add a boolean member with the value of this constant value e.g. `_isCommitAllowed`
+- Add a boolean member with the value of this constant value e.g. `_isCommitAllowed`
-2. Specifiy no access rights on this member for any module role.
+- Specifiy no access rights on this member for any module role.

-**Microflows - To allow commits in a microflow**
+**4. Microflows - To allow commits in a microflow**

-1. **One object**: Select or drag and drop the `Object allow commit` activity in your microflow and pass the object that you want to allow a commit for as the parameter to this activity.
+- **One object**: Select or drag and drop the `Object allow commit` activity in your microflow and pass the object that you want to allow a commit for as the parameter to this activity.

-2. **List of objects**: Select or drag and drop the `List allow commit` activity in your microflow and pass the object that you want to allow a commit for as the parameter to this activity.
+- **List of objects**: Select or drag and drop the `List allow commit` activity in your microflow and pass the object that you want to allow a commit for as the parameter to this activity.

-3. **Alternatively**: In a `Create object` / `Change object` activity in your microflow set the member value to `true`.
+- **Alternatively**: In a `Create object` / `Change object` activity in your microflow set the member value to `true`.